-In many ways Twitter is still the place to find news from the source, touch base with friends and colleagues living far away and naturally trolling brands and tweeps.
-The once predominant wit, however, started giving away to endless pointless conversation about trivial actions people take everyday.
+In many ways, Twitter is still the place to find news from the source, touch base with friends and colleagues living far away and naturally trolling brands and tweeps.
+However, the once predominated giving away to an endless, pointless conversation about trivial actions people take every day.

-Ever since Twitter went public with its IPO in 2013, the social network started changing its attention to KPIs and trying to satisfy shareholders and investors.
-Nowadays everything is about growth of user base, ads served and revenue.
+Ever since Twitter went public with its IPO in 2013, the social network started changing its attention to KPIs and satisfying shareholders and investors.
+Nowadays, everything is about the growth of the user base, ads served and revenue.
 The pressure, when regarding Facebook and LinkedIn as direct competitors, gets stronger day by day.
 Naturally, Twitter is acting and looking for opportunities to meet these expectations.
 Not so fast, though.
 The highest valuation of $40Bn dropped to roughly $10Bn as we speak.

-Last year, Twitter changed its original star to a heart and its naming convention from “favorite” to “like”.
+Last year, Twitter changed its original star to a heart and its naming convention from “favourite” to “like”.
 Facebook much?
 It turns out, that was not the end of it.
-For weeks now, there have been rumors of Twitter giving up on it reverse chronological tweets display, only to replace it with algorithm based serving based on “while you were away”, but on steroids.
-Moreover, the original 140-character tweet length would be replaced by a rumored 10,000 ones’ limit.
+For weeks now, there have been rumours of Twitter giving up on it reverse chronological tweets display, only to replace it with an algorithm-based serving based on “while you were away”, but on steroids.
+Moreover, the original 140-character tweet length would be replaced by a rumoured 10,000 ones’ limit.

 If all this gets really implemented in the coming weeks or months, the Facebook-ization of Twitter will be full steam ahead.
 It would probably make the shareholders, investors and even some users and tech writers happy.
 For a short period of time, though.
 Facebook will not let its critical mass go away.
-Neither its ad business, or the dream of total world domination.
+Neither its ad business nor the dream of total world domination.

 Copyright © 2016 Borislav Kiprin.
 All Rights Reserved.